Contributed by Claire Ward

 Cardio exercises are highly recommended for both a good state of health and burning those stubborn fat deposits that don’t want to leave your side.
 But cardio is not a magic training routine, it requires effort and dedication and it only works when done right.
 This is why it’s important to know the pros and cons of each type of cardio exercise you try – this is the only way to success.

-HIIT comes from High-Intensity Interval Training and it consists of a combination of cardio and strength exercises, completed at a fast pace, in short intervals of time with a few seconds of break in between.
+HIIT comes from High-Intensity Interval Training and it consists of a combination of cardio and strength exercises, completed at a fast pace, in short intervals of time with a few seconds of a break in between.
 According to exercise psychologists from the University of Virginia Exercise Physiology Core Lab, HIIT can be more beneficial for the body than cardio alone because it also involves strength training.

 The hype on HIIT is that it builds strength while burning fat and pumping your heart.
-You work different muscle groups during one HIIT workout and you have to perform all exercises at near-maximum effort.
+You work on different muscle groups during one HIIT workout and you have to perform all exercises at the near-maximum effort.
 The combination of spike and stop patterns help improve cardiorespiratory endurance and caloric consumption during the exercise and afterwards.

-HIIT exercises can be done both at home and at the gym, but in many cases they require some accessories such as dumbbells, sandbags, or stretch ropes.
+HIIT exercises can be done both at home and at the gym, but in many cases, they require some accessories such as dumbbells, sandbags, or stretch ropes.